LordPistachioIV/Bowlingspelet/README.md

 # Bowlingspelet
-The Bowling game created in C#
+The Bowling game created in C# made in Microsoft Visual Studio Community 2017 V15.9.6

+TO RUN!
+Download the "Bowlingspelet" folder, go into "obj>Debug" and run the "Bowlingspelet.exe"

 Requirements
 - 2 player (1v1)